blackflux/object-rewrite/README.md

 - `target`: array that should be sorted
 - `required`: See above
 - `fn`: called for each object in array.
-Final array is sorted using the result
+Final array is sorted using the result.
+Relative to target

 Only one sort plugin can be specified per target.